ShimeiYago/Aurebesh-OCR-by-PaddleOCR/README.md

   --drop_score 0.86
 ```

-You can add `--viz_inline` option to render text in image.
+You can add `--viz_inline` option to render text in image, and optionally specify `--viz_inline_font_size 28` (or any positive integer) to force a fixed text size.
+Non-numeric values fall back to the automatic sizing.

 ## License
 This project is released under the [Apache 2.0 license](LICENSE).